Value at Risk (VaR)

 - Variances and covariances are calculated from historical data.

-- The computer model generates random changes in prices, volatilities, interest rates, and so on, but in such a way that the randomness conforms to the normal probability distribution, then applies those changes to the pricing models to calculate the portfolio return.
+- The computer model generates random changes in prices, volatilities, interest rates, etc, but in such a way that the randomness conforms to the normal probability distribution, then applies those changes to the pricing models to calculate the portfolio return.

 The pricing models are run many times using different random data to see how profits and losses will vary.
 For a 95% confidence level, 5% of the worst results are excluded.
 The VaR will then equal the worst result within the 95%.